O’Dea’s Paolo Banchero says he’s not headed to private-school powerhouse

 Banchero’s parents were clear their eldest of three children isn’t transferring.
 Banchero is a five-star prospect for the Class of 2021 with multiple college offers, including Washington.
 He averaged 18.2 points and 10.3 rebounds per game in leading O’Dea to the Class 3A boys basketball state championship in March.

 The family said they’ve been approached multiple times by Sierra Canyon and other out-of-state private schools wanting Banchero to transfer to play for them.
 For the Trailblazers, Banchero could help fill a void left by Duke-bound Cassius Stanley and Vanderbilt commits K.J.
-Martin (Kenyon Martin’s son) and Scottie Pippen Jr.
+Martin (Kenyon Martin’s son) and Scotty Pippen Jr.

 Banchero hasn’t played with or against Bronny or Zaire, but he knows of both through Bronny’s AAU coach Joseph Orukotan of North Coast Blue Chips in Ohio.
 Banchero has played for Seattle Rotary since he first learned how to dribble.
 He averaged 21.8 points and 11.2 rebounds per game so far this AAU season.